 - 3 Across 4

-An open letter lamenting the difficulty of the game (particularly the enemies and the timer) was responded to by the developer of the game, Dylan Cuthbert.
-He thinks that the game would be too easy in co-op mode if any changes were made.
+An open letter lamenting the difficulty of the game (particularly the enemies and the timer) was responded to by lead developer Dylan Cuthbert.
+Cuthbert felt that the game would be too easy in co-op mode if any changes were made.
 Nevertheless, Q-games has many ideas for an upcoming expansion pack dubbed PixelJunk Eden Encore.
 Cuthbert states that "the controls are too much fun to waste on just one set of game rules" and that he is "sure we will try and add a more namby pamby mode for the “lighter” people out there."
-This expansion was later released, bearing the the same name as previously stated by Cuthbert, PixelJunk Eden Encore .
+This expansion was later released, bearing the the same name as previously stated by Cuthbert, PixelJunk Eden Encore.
 The timer was never addressed and the add-on does not "fix" anything, per se, but simply adds more mechanics.

 - OS:Windows XP, Vista, 7